DiegoTc/jt-mqtt/README.md

 2. **MQTT Connection Problems**
    - Check MQTT broker connection settings
    - Verify the broker is running and accessible
+   - Use `mosquitto_sub -t "#" -v` to monitor all MQTT traffic
+   - Check broker logs with `cat mosquitto.log`

 3. **Logging**
    - Enable verbose mode (-v) for detailed logs
    - Check the logs for specific error messages
+   - View real-time logs in the web interface

 ## License